stratself/arcticons-selfhosted-demo/scripts/README.md

 ## publish-website.py

-Read from `appfilter.json` and add each icon as appropriate divs inside website.
+Read from `appfilter.json` and add each icon as appropriate divs inside the website.
+This script requires a `site-config.json` file as found in the repo root.